Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 MinGW-based toolchain (in other words, GCC on Windows), carefully adapted to use the right-sized integers and to conform to the MSVC ABI.
-This is enough to pass through Meson's sanity checks (after all, it is a consistent toolchain), but as explained above, this approach would not have been feasible for conda-forge as a whole, at least not without some more heroic efforts.
+This is enough to pass through Meson's sanity checks (after all, it is a consistent toolchain), however it is again subtly-yet-crucially different from the requirements that would be necessary for wide-spread use in conda-forge.

 ## conda-forge and the migration problem